Practical guidance for employers on how to tackle sexual harassment at work.

 Dealing with complaints of sexual harassment

-The Equalities and Human Rights Comission (EHRC) has published useful guidance for employers on how to deal with complaints of sexual harassment.
+In January 2020 The Equalities and Human Rights Comission (EHRC) published its latest technical guidance for employers on sexual harassment in the workplace.

 - Deal with any complaint in a fair and timely manner.